fgpv-vpgf/fgpv-vpgf/README.md

-# core-extensions
+# Extensions
-Home for all RAMP related extensions that we will create and maintain in step with our RAMP release cycle
+This repo is intended to streamline the development of some FGPV supported RAMP extensions.
+It sets the fundation for building/testing extensions in a consistent way.